arl0arg3nt/arl0arg3nt/README.md

 ### Hi there 👋

-I am Arlo, a Cyber Security Student from Western Europe.
-I love Open source software and Low Level programming.
+I am Arlo, a Cyber Security Engineer from Western Europe.
+I spend my time learning about Low Level Programming, Digital Forensics, Malware and Mobile Security.

 ### I am currently...

-- 🔭 working on my personal blog as well as a GUI Library in [zig](https://github.com/ziglang/zig) to use for mobile and desktop applications or games.
+- 🔭 working on my personal blog/ Website.
 - 🔬 researching Android Operating Systems and how Threat Actors build exploits for the Android platform.

 ### Where to find me...

 - [@arloargent](https://twitter.com/arl0arg3nt) on Twitter/X
-- personal blog in progress